freedmand/distinguish/README.md

 We want the sub-directory `src/toggle` to have its own isolated naming context, such that when we import the code into `src/index.html` the names do not collide and the page can ultimately output a blue toggle and a green toggle.

-By default, Distinguish will collide the names.
+Distinguish will not do anything special by default; the names will get tangled.
 Even though the files are in a different directory, they're in the same namespace.
-Let's change this:
+Let's change this by creating a namespec file in the `src/toggle` directory:

 `src/toggle/.namespec`: